MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-faq.md

 ### Can I change the prefix for the virtual entities?

-No. All [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities should be generated in the MicrosoftBusinessCentralERPVE solution, and they all have the "mserp\_" prefix.
+No. All [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities should be generated in the MicrosoftBusinessCentralERPVE solution, and they all have the "dyn365bc\_" prefix.
 This prefix will not be changed.

-### How can I filter data in an app that is created by using Power Apps, based on the current user or any other dynamic criteria, such as today-10?

-You can write a pre-operation plug-in on the RetrieveMultiple message of the entity and change the criteria on the query in it.
-Alternatively, you can write a post-operation plug-in to filter the results before they are returned. @lukasz

-### Can I pin a model-driven app into [!INCLUDE[prodshort](../developer/includes/prodshort.md)]?

-No, it isn't currently possible to pin a model-driven app into [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 ### How can I show, in the same grid, data from multiple virtual entities that are joined to a physical entity record in Common Data Service?